FuelLabs/sway/docs/book/src/sway-program-types/libraries.md

 ## Using Libraries

-There are two types of libraries categorised based on where it is located and how we can import them.
+There are two types of Sway libraries, based on their location and how they can be imported.

 ### Internal Libraries